tarwn/lessthandot-hugo/blogs/content/posts/2011-01-31-backup-file-contents-with-ssis.md

   1. Drag the success precedence from the conditional split to a new OLEDB Command.
 Set the output to Row Needs Update.
   2. In the OLEDB Command, set the connection manager to your connection.
-  3. In the Component Properties tab, set the name to Update Rows and make the SqlCommand, “dba_UpdateNewConfig ?,?,?”
+  3. In the Component Properties tab, set the name to Update Rows and make the SqlCommand, "dba_UpdateNewConfig ?,?,?"
   4. In the Column Mappings tab, set the mappings.
       1. ModifiedDate to @date
       2. ConfigID to @ConfigID